jrmgamedev/games/README.txt

 Features:
 • Turn-Based Gameplay
 • 8 Awesome Cats
-• 5 Unique Maps
+• 6 Unique Maps
-• Play Solo or Multiplayer
+• Local Multiplayer
+• Free & No ads

-Note: Multiplayer can be played by sharing a single device.
+Note: Multiplayer can be played by 2 (up to 8) people by sharing a single device.

 Maps:
 • Tiny Island